 How long may a guest stay at the facility?

 That depends on availability of beds and which center you are staying in.
 The Mothers and Children’s Center tries to adhere to a 90-day stay policy, as we make every effort to encourage these family units to get into housing as soon as possible.
 Men and women can stay longer based on their individual needs.

 Are there restrictions on who can stay at the Eugene Mission?

-You must be 18 years or older (In the Mothers and Children’s Center, the children can stay up to the age of 12, girls to the age of 17).
+You must be 18 years or older (In the Mothers and Children’s Center, the boys can stay up to the age of 12, girls to the age of 17).
 Guests must be sober, and have not had prior stay violations or time limitations restricting their access to the mission.

 Is clothing available?